 If the complaint meets this criteria, RECA opens an investigation and gathers relevant information.
 For information on the professional conduct review process, please see Professional Conduct Review.

-Making a complaint to RECA does not prevent a complainant from taking legal action against an industry member or other party.
+Making a complaint to RECA does not prevent a complainant from taking legal action against a licensee or other party.

 RECA cannot obtain financial compensation for a complainant.
 Complainants can seek compensation through the Courts.

-If a complainant suffered a loss due to fraud, breach of trust, or a failure to disburse or account for money held in trust on the part of the industry professional, they can apply for compensation from the Consumer Protection Fund.
+If a complainant suffered a loss due to fraud, breach of trust, or a failure to disburse or account for money held in trust on the part of the licensee, they can apply for compensation from the Consumer Protection Fund.